XR-Robotics/XRoboToolkit-Unity-Client-Quest/README.md

 # XRoboToolkit-Unity-Client-Quest Project Documentation

-> This is the corresponding Unity client for Quest headset of the [XRoboToolkit-Unity-Client](https://github.com/XR-Robotics/XRoboToolkit-Unity-Client).
+> This is the corresponding Unity client for Meta Quest headset of the [XRoboToolkit-Unity-Client](https://github.com/XR-Robotics/XRoboToolkit-Unity-Client).

 > The corresponding Android project for networking, decoding, and rendering is [RobotVisionUnityPluginQuest ](https://github.com/XR-Robotics/RobotVisionUnityPluginQuest).

 ## Project Overview
-`XRoboToolkit-Unity-Client-Quest` is a Unity-based software developed for Quest devices to facilitate robot training and remote teleoperation.
+`XRoboToolkit-Unity-Client-Quest` is a Unity-based software developed for Meta Quest devices to facilitate robot training and remote teleoperation.
 It works in conjunction with PC-side software to achieve robot training and teleoperation functionalities.

 ## Unity UI Main Panel Reference